dyokelson/Thrase.jl/README.md

 # About

 Thrase is a GPU-enabled, high-order accurate SBP-SAT finite difference code on unstructured meshes for SEAS (Sequences of Earthquakes and Aseismic Slip) problems written entirely in Julia.
+More details can be found in the <a href="https://thrase.github.io/Thrase.jl/dev/">documentation</a>.

 # Features:
 - high-order accurate finite difference spatial discretizations featuring provably stability